 Don’t worry, friends, I’ve got your back.
-I recently went on a wee factfinding mission to uncover what vegan treats are on offer at this year’s festivities – so read on to discover the good, the bad and the ugly of the vegan offering at Edinburgh’s Christmas.
+Today I went on a wee factfinding mission to uncover what vegan treats are on offer at this year’s festivities – so read on to discover the good, the bad and the ugly of the vegan offering at Edinburgh’s Christmas.

 These galettes can come with a range of sweet and savoury toppings, including fried mushrooms, tomatoes, peppers, fresh strawberries, banana, cinnamon, flaked almonds, sugar, maple syrup and dark chocolate sauce (the ingredients of which are vegan, but it does come with a standard “may contain traces” warning).

 The kind people at this stall rustled up a glorious chocolate strawberry beauty for me, and I can confirm it tastes as good as it looks.

 There are a couple of galette stalls in the market – one by the big wheel, and another one on the mid level towards Santa Land.